AdaCore/spark2014/language_design/source/globalparam.rst

 where
   ``function_designator`` is the name of the function which is defining the ``aspect_specification`` enclosing the ``dependency_aspect``.

 .. todo:: Do we want to consider conditional_modes which have (if condition then import_list {elsif condition then import_list} [else import_list]) ?
-I can imagine that this will be useful.
+It can imagine that this will be useful.

 Static Semantics
 ^^^^^^^^^^^^^^^^